Spring Garden Revival

 Official Website: Dennis Water District

-Seasonal Installation Calendar & Weather Timing for Dennis’s Climate Zone 6b
+Seasonal Installation Calendar & Weather Timing for Dennis’s Climate Zone 7a

-The optimal time for sod installation in Dennis (USDA Zone 6b) is late August to mid-October, when cooler temperatures and natural rainfall reduce stress and promote rooting.
-Spring (mid-April–May) is also suitable after the last frost.
-Summer installations require increased irrigation and heat management, while winter (November–March) is not recommended due to frozen ground.
-Monitor soil moisture, aim for 60–75°F temperatures, and avoid high winds.
-Dennis’s climate features freeze-thaw cycles, Nor’easters, and summer droughts, so plan accordingly for best results.
+The optimal period for sod installation in Dennis is late August through mid-October, when cooler temperatures and natural rainfall reduce stress and promote rooting.
+Spring (mid-April to May) is also suitable, following the last hard frost.
+Summer installations (June–August) require increased irrigation and heat management, while winter (November–March) is not recommended due to frozen ground.
+Ideal conditions include soil temperatures above 50°F, air temperatures between 60–75°F, and moderate soil moisture.
+Weather events such as Nor’easters and summer droughts must be considered, and wind speeds should be monitored to prevent sod desiccation.

 Post-Installation Stormwater Management & MS4 Compliance in Dennis